England national football team: Walter Winterbottom and Alf Ramsey

 Although Walter Winterbottom was appointed as England's first full-time manager in 1946, the team was still picked by a committee until Alf Ramsey took over in 1963.
 The 1966 World Cup was hosted in England and Ramsey guided England to victory with a 4–2 win against West Germany after extra time in the final, during which Geoff Hurst scored a hat-trick.
-In UEFA Euro 1968, the team reached the semi-finals for the first time, being eliminated by Yugoslavia.
+At UEFA Euro 1968 in Italy, the team reached the semi-finals for the first time, being eliminated by Yugoslavia.

 England qualified automatically for the 1970 World Cup in Mexico as reigning champions, and reached the quarter-finals, where they were knocked out by West Germany.
 England had been 2–0 up, but were eventually beaten 3–2 after extra time.
 They then failed to qualify for Euro 1972 and the 1974 World Cup, leading to Ramsey's dismissal by the FA.

 Don Revie, Ron Greenwood and Bobby Robson

 Following Ramsey's dismissal, Joe Mercer took immediate temporary charge of England for a seven-match spell until Don Revie was appointed as new permanent manager in 1974.
 Under Revie, the team underperformed and failed to qualify for either Euro 1976 or the 1978 World Cup.
 Revie resigned in 1977 and was replaced by Ron Greenwood, under whom performances improved.
-The team qualified for Euro 1980 without losing any of their games, but exited in the group stage of the final tournament.
+The team qualified for Euro 1980 without losing any of their games, but exited in the group stage of the final tournament in Italy.
 They also qualified for the 1982 World Cup in Spain; despite not losing a game, they were eliminated at the second group stage.

 Bobby Robson managed England from 1982 to 1990.
 Although the team failed to qualify for Euro 1984, they reached the quarter-finals of the 1986 World Cup, losing 2–1 to Argentina in a game made famous by two highly contrasting goals scored by Diego Maradona – the first being blatantly knocked in by his hand, prompting his "Hand of God" remark, the second being an outstandingly skilful individual goal, involving high speed dribbling past several opponents.
 England striker Gary Lineker finished as the tournament's top scorer with six goals.

 England went on to lose every match at Euro 1988.
 They next achieved their second best result in the 1990 World Cup by finishing fourth – losing again to West Germany after a closely contested semi-final finishing 1–1 after extra time, then 3–4 in England's first penalty shoot-out.
-Despite losing to Italy in the third-place play-off, the members of the England team were given bronze medals identical to the Italians'.
+Despite losing to Italy in the match for third place, the members of the England team were given bronze medals identical to the Italians'.
 Due to the team's good performance at the tournament against general expectations, and the emotional nature of the narrow defeat to West Germany, the team were welcomed home as heroes and thousands of people lined the streets for an open-top bus parade.